-Only specialized technological expert se can deliver pure music in the demanding environment of an automocile.
+Only specialized technological expert se can deliver pure music in the demanding environment of an automobile.
 Sansui's proprietary expert se assures you of high-performance with state-of-the-art driver-friendly features.
 That's why Sansui offers its coded DIG Alarm System, PAT.
 PEND. anti-theft safety-lock, and Super Fidelity tuner with Intro Memory.
-To perfectly match your can, you can choose from sophisticated separate components to compact, audic-refinement packed cassette receivers.
-Once you hear the irresisticle sound of Sansui car audio, nothing else will ever be good enough!
+To perfectly match your car, you can choose from sophisticated separate components to compact, audic-tefinement packed cassette receivers.
+Once you hear the irresisciple sound of Sansui car audio, nothing else will ever be good enough!

+AL THERE AND A

+-